 Pilot Officer Lyndon Clifford Perry RNZAF (428925) air bomber, age 21, Survived

 Pilot Officer Frederick Gerald Rickard (429366) RNZAF wireless operator/air gunner, age 22, Survived

 Sergeant Alfred Richard Stannard RAFVR (1338510) wireless operator/air gunner, age 22.
 Survived

 Sergeant Stanley Alfred George Woodford RAFVR (922095) air gunner, age 29, Survived

 Flight Sergeant Philip Falkiner RNZAF (425140) air gunner, age 21, Survived

 On the ground, the personnel from 545 Bomber Squadron, 384th Bomber Group, 8th Air Force.
 USAAC who were killed:

 Staff Sergeant David K Ollre (6288183), age 23.

 Corporal Teddy R Potocki (32141939), age 23

 A military funeral was accorded to Warrant Officer William (Sandy) Alexander Watson.
-In attendance were contingents of the RAF, Home Guard and the Observer Corps along with a very large number of the general public.
+In attendance were contingents of the RAF, Home Guard, and the Observer Corps along with many of the public.
 The coffin was draped in the Union Flag and was carried from the house to the churchyard by each of the services representatives.
 A salute of guns was fired at the graveside and a bugler sounded ‘The Last Post’.